Blue Monkey, Cercopithecus mitis

 Geographic Distribution and Habitat

-Most commonly known as the diademed or blue monkey, Cercopithecus mitis is an Old World primate widely distributed across Africa in a large variety of environments.
-This arboreal species dwells high in the canopy of contiguous and fragmented lowland and montane tropical moist forests, riverine and gallery forests, delta and bamboo forests, and sand forests.
+The blue monkey, Cercopithecus mitis, also known as the diademed monkey, is an Old World primate that is distributed widely across Africa in a large variety of environments.
+This arboreal guenon species dwells high in the canopy of contiguous and fragmented lowland and montane tropical moist forests, riverine and gallery forests, delta and bamboo forests, and sand forests.
 Blue monkeys tolerate secondary forests, logged forests, and thickets.

 Their territory crosses many countries, including Angola, Burundi, Congo, DRC, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Somalia, South Sudan, the United Republic of Uganda, Zambia, Zimbabwe, Swaziland, and South Africa.